Key Facts on HIV in Asia and the Pacific (2020)

 Data gaps include information on transgender people, young key populations and prisoners; inconsistent disaggregation of information by age and gender; and availability of city and sub-national data.

-US$ 3.25 billion was available for AIDS response in 2019 and current level of resources for AIDS response is about 66% of the annual resources needed by 2020 to reach the Fast-Track Targets.
+US$ 3.5 billion was available for AIDS response in 2020.
+Annual resources should reach US$ 9.2 billion by 2025 to reach the Fast-Track Targets.

 Although there is evidence of progress, all 38 countries still have laws that impede HIV response.

-10impose some form of restriction on the entry, stay and residence of people living with HIV based on their HIV status
+- 14restricting the entry, stay and residence of people living with HIV